khofstadter/bcmi.khofstadter.com/README.md

 * shall I write something for Medium?

 ## vis.js

-workflow:
-- create CSV file with data;
-- convert CSV to JSON
-- upload JSON;
+- cannot convert to JSON atm, will use CSV file, copy and past from there into script (does not look extactly how it should (some extra spaced_)

 - have managed to include vis.js (only html, not md) in jekyll website bcmi.khofstadter.info/timeline.html (todo: use some styling from default css in the vis.js so that they look similar a bit) BUT only working locally: https://github.com/visjs/vis-timeline/issues/179